AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_import_audience_marketing_actions"
 >title="Marketing actions"
 >abstract="<p>Use marketing actions to control which audience data to import into Real-Time CDP Collaboration from Experience Platform.
-The <strong>Data Collaboration</strong> marketing action supports C4, C5 and C9 data usage labels.
+The <strong>Data Collaboration</strong> marketing action supports C4, C5, C9, S1, S2, PSPD and RHD data usage labels.
 The <strong>Data Science</strong> marketing action supports the C9 data usage label.</p> <p> <ul><li> With the checkbox <em>enabled</em>, any data that is marked with the labels called out above in Experience Platform is excluded and is <strong>not</strong> brought into Real-Time CDP Collaboration.</li><li> With the checkbox <em>disabled</em>, there is no restriction on data from Experience Platform that can be sourced into Real-Time CDP Collaboration.</li></ul></p>"
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/data-governance/labels/overview.html" text="Data usage labels overview"
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/data-governance/labels/reference.html" text="Data usage labels glossary"